netlify/gocommerce/README.md

 ### Mail templates (Not implemented yet)

-Gocommerce will look for mail templates inside `https://yoursite.com/gocommerce/emails/` when sending mails to users or administrators.
+Netlify Commerce will look for mail templates inside `https://yoursite.com/netlify-commerce/emails/` when sending mails to users or administrators.

 Right now the mail templates are:

-* **Order Confirmation** `gocommerce/emails/confirmation.html`
+* **Order Confirmation** `netlify-commerce/emails/confirmation.html`

 ### VAT, Countries and Regions

-Gocommerce will regularly check for a file called `https://yoursite.com/gocommerce/settings.json`
+Netlify Commerce will regularly check for a file called `https://yoursite.com/netlify-commerce/settings.json`

 This file should have settings with rules for VAT or currency regions.

-This file is not required for gocommerce to work, but will enable support for various advanced features.
+This file is not required for Netlify Commerce to work, but will enable support for various advanced features.
 Currently it enables VAT calculations on a per country/product type basic.

 The reason we make you include the file in the static site, is that you'll need to do the same